cincodemayo11/git-pusher/README.md

+WHAT THIS SCRIPT DOES:

+This script adds (git add .)

+commits (git commit -m)

-This script adds (add .). commits (commit -m) and pushes (git push) your repos for you.
+and pushes (git push) your repos for you.

 You only need to input the commit message.

 PREP WORK: